donggua92/hello-world2/README.md

 # hello-world2
-learn to use github the second time happy new year
+learn to use github from Bro.Chao